 Marketing infographics can be used for a wide variety of purposes, including:

 - Breaking down the steps in a process

 - Comparing products and plans

 - Brainstorming projects and strategies

 That’s just the tip of the iceberg.
-I’ve seen a ton of creative ways marketers have used infographics to engage their customers, teams and peers.
+I’ve seen a ton of creative ways marketers have used infographics to increase customer engagement, teams and peers.